Yuvraajrahman/Skybound/README.md

 - Verify player can traverse platforms, collect all coins, and reach new levels.
 - Confirm collisions keep the player grounded without clipping.
 - Ensure pause/resume/Game Over flows behave as expected.
+- Let the weather cycle through rain/wind/storm and confirm wind pushes the player.
 - Target 60 FPS on desktop builds; profile using the built-in frame counter (`DrawFPS`).

 ## Next Steps